Commemorating the centenary of the WWI armistice on 11th day of 11th month 1918

 These Inquisitions and Inquisition Post Mortems are of great use to us in local history because they not only tell us who were the local gentry on a particular date, but also inform us about the way people lived, their problems and how the problems were dealt with, and they can all be found at the Nottingham Archive Office.
 Ancient spellings are used throughout this article.

-from Nottingham in the south to Worksop in the north.
+had on Nottinghamshire from the River Trent at Nottingham in the south and reaching up to Worksop in the north.

 A Chase was like a forest but could be held by a subject.
 Offences in a Chase were usually punishable by Common Law and not by forest jurisdiction.
 However, Woodborough, which was in Thorneywood Chase, part of the wider Sherwood Forest, appears to have come under forest law, as the officers were concerned with petitions for coppicing, and for ensuring assarts were legal.
 [Assarts (Old Law).
 An assart was an illegal encroachment of the Forest for agricultural or any other purpose].